Credit CardsStudies & Surveys

 Here’s what you need to know about this month’s data.

-• Credit card confidence jumps to start 2025.
-61% of cardholders say they’re confident in their ability to pay their credit cards’ monthly statement balances in full this month.
-That’s up six points from December for the highest mark since October’s 64%.
-Meanwhile, just 24% say they aren’t confident.
+• Credit card confidence dips slightly in March.
+62% of cardholders say they’re confident in their ability to pay their credit cards’ monthly statement balances in full this month.
+That’s down one point from February, marking the first decrease in 2025.
+Meanwhile, just 22% say they aren’t confident, unchanged from last month.

-Just 24% of cardholders say they aren’t confident.
-That’s the lowest rate in January since 2021’s 20%.
+Just 22% of cardholders say they aren’t confident.
+That’s unchanged from the previous month, which was the lowest rate since July’s 22%.

-We typically see differences between the political parties as well, though usually not as large as the gender gap.
+We typically see differences between the political parties as well.
 For example, in September and October 2020, just before the previous presidential election, Republicans were 13 points and 16 points more likely, respectively, to express confidence than Democrats.
 Then, in November 2020, that gap dropped to three points before it flipped.
 By January 2021, Democrats were 11 points more likely than Republicans to express confidence.

 Perhaps surprisingly, those massive gaps have shrunk significantly in recent years.
 In 2024, it was never more than six points (65% of Democrats versus 59% of Republicans in May 2024).
-Now, in January 2025, that gap vanished entirely: 62% of Republicans and Democrats express confidence.
+That has been the peak so far in 2025 as well, with Republicans being six points more confident than Democrats in February (69% versus 63%).

-However, the picture becomes less clear once we get further into 2025.
-The biggest question is how changes initiated by returning President Donald Trump will impact the economy, including inflation growth.
-There are other questions as well, such as how aggressive the Federal Reserve will be on continuing to cut interest rates.
+That said, it wouldn’t shock me if confidence dipped slightly.
+There’s simply so much uncertainty surrounding the economy.
+The biggest question continues to be how changes initiated by President Donald Trump will impact the economy, including inflation growth.
+There are other questions as well, such as how the Federal Reserve will handle interest rates cuts.
 There’s no way to know the road ahead, and that can be unnerving for consumers.

 One of the best things cardholders can do — whether they feel good or wobbly about their finances — is knock down their credit card debt.
 If you don’t, sky-high APRs mean it’ll only continue to grow.
 The good news is you have options.
 A 0% balance transfer card might be your best weapon against high interest rates, though a personal loan can help, too.